victorcainam/simple-packagist/README.md

         $package->favers(); //The amount of stars each repo has.
     }

-The following is a helpful table that shows the possible methods that can be called.
+The following is a table of the methods that can currently be called:

 |Method|Data Type|Returns|
 |---|---|---|